NamanSatish/namansatish.github.io/_projects/splang.md

   </div>
 </div>

-Splang is designed to work with Spotify, a music streaming service and application developed by Spotify Technology S.A.
-This **feature-rich IDE** enables users to create, edit, share, and collaborate on Splang programs through their playlist interface, all while listening to music!
-A public method to execute Splang programs is in development, but in the interim, users can run their programs locally through the [Splang interpreter](https://github.com/NamanSatish/splang) written in Python.
+**splang** is designed to work with Spotify, a music streaming service and application developed by Spotify Technology S.A.
+Their **feature-rich IDE** enables users to create, edit, share, and collaborate on **splang** programs through their playlist interface, all while listening to music!
+A public method to execute **splang** programs is in development, but in the interim, users can run their programs through the [Splang interpreter](https://github.com/NamanSatish/splang) written in Python.
+Just `pip install splang` and run `splang -hello` to run your first **splang**.

 # Language Design

 A large source of my inspiration for this project came from Piet, a language that uses images as code.
 In a similar vein, I wanted to create a language that uses music as code, specifically allowing users to create a playlist as a program.
 While an initial search of music based esolangs showed impressive languages such as PianoFuck by Sam Poder, I only encountered one which operated with Spotify, **Slang**, a esolang using Spotify songs to replace BF's 8 commands.
 This language demonstrated the potential of using music and playlists as a programming language, but ultimately the language was an extension of BF, and I wanted to create a language that was more expressive, flexible, and took advantage of the choice of songs in a playlist rather than just using genres as commands.
-I would additionally like to thank Sid for his inspiration in the idea of using music as code.
+I would additionally like to thank Siddhant Vasudevan for his inspiration in the idea of using music as code.

 Additionally, I wanted to experience the process of creating a language from scratch, and the challenges that come with it.
 Instead of using a pre-existing language as a base, and simply implementing a transpiler, I wanted to create a language that was unique and had its own set of commands, syntax, and semantics.
 This would allow me to explore the design choices that go into creating a language, and the trade-offs that come with those choices.